Online version revised and complete as of June 15, 2021.

 Legal Holiday and Payment

-An employee is not entitled to be paid for a holiday on which he/she does not work unless he/she has worked for at least fifteen (15) tours of duty during the thirty (30) calendar days immediately preceding the holiday.
+An employee is not entitled to be paid for a holiday on which they do not work unless they have worked for at least fifteen (15) tours of duty during the thirty (30) calendar days immediately preceding the holiday.

 Part-time employees shall be entitled to pay for a general holiday on which they do not work, the greater of, not to exceed one-fifth of the basic weekly rate of pay.

-(a) 10% of his/her earnings, excluding overtime and differential payments, for the pay period immediately preceding the holiday:
+1. 10% of their earnings, excluding overtime and differential payments, for the pay period immediately preceding the holiday:

-(b) 5% of his/her earnings, excluding overtime and differential payments, for the two (2) pay periods immediately preceding the holiday.
+2. 5% of their earnings, excluding overtime and differential payments, for the two (2) pay periods immediately preceding the holiday.

 Part Time employees will be eligible for 2 Personal Floater Days.
 A Part-time employee shall be entitled to the greater of, not to exceed one-fifth of the basic weekly rate of pay.

-(a) 10% of his/her earnings, excluding overtime and differential payments, for the pay period immediately preceding the holiday.
+1. 10% of their earnings, excluding overtime and differential payments, for the pay period immediately preceding the holiday:

-(b) 5%% of his/her earnings, excluding overtime and differential payments, for the two (2) pay periods immediately preceding the holiday.
+2. 5% of their earnings, excluding overtime and differential payments, for the two (2) pay periods immediately preceding the holiday.

-Where an employee is required to work on a holiday, he/she shall be paid the holiday pay to which he/she is entitled plus one and one-half (1½) times for the first eight hours worked and two (2) times for any hours worked in excess of eight hours worked.
+Where an employee is required to work on a holiday, they shall be paid the holiday pay to which they are entitled plus one and one-half (1½) times for the first eight hours worked and two (2) times for any hours worked in excess of eight hours worked.

-Where a part-time employee has been assigned to full-time status, he or she shall be given Union seniority for part-time hours worked.
+Where a part-time employee has been assigned to full-time status, they shall be given Union seniority for part-time hours worked.

 Part-time employees shall have seniority only with the part-time group of employees.

-Where a part-time employee has not worked for the Company during any consecutive ninety (90) calendar day period, he/she shall be deemed to be no longer employed by the Company.
+Where a part-time employee has not worked for the Company during any consecutive ninety (90) calendar day period, they shall be deemed to be no longer employed by the Company.

 A part-time employee who has subsequently been hired as a full-time employee shall serve the full-time probationary period defined in Article 3.5.